backdrop-contrib/views_bulk_operations/README.txt

 "Enqueue the operation instead of executing it directly" checkbox for each desired action in the VBO field settings.
-The entities and their operation are then enqueued one by one, to be processed by a queue worker (which is usually cron).
+The entities and their operation are then enqueued one by one, to be processed by the queue worker (which usually happens when cron is run).
 This is useful for postponing long running operations.

 EXAMPLE VIEWS